If this headline has piqued your interest, it’s probably because you’re questioning whether you do indeed have an addiction to technology.

 What is tech addiction?

-Although technology is inevitable in our everyday lives, it’s important to differentiate from the regular use and the problematic, addictive use.
+Although technology is inevitable in our everyday lives, it’s important to differentiate between regular use and problematic, addictive use.

-The effects of over-dependence can manifest itself in both physical and emotional symptoms.
+The effects of over-dependence can manifest themselves in both physical and emotional symptoms.

 What are the symptoms of tech addiction?